seinecle/OpenAlexCitedRefs/README.md

-# Get cited refs from a publication, using OpnAlex data
+# Get cited refs from a publication, using OpenAlex data

 This repo supports the function "bibliographic coupling" available at https://nocodefunctions.com

-Licese: Creative Commons Attribution 4.0 International Public License
+License: Creative Commons Attribution 4.0 International Public License